instantOS/instantARCH/README.md

     <img width="300" height="300" src="https://raw.githubusercontent.com/instantOS/instantLOGO/master/png/arch.png">
 </div>

-This is a new installer for instantOS which will be replacing calamares after the transition to a pure Arch base.
+instantARCH is a super lightweight and quick&easy to use installer for instantOS or Arch.
+It can both run with a GUI interface and as a CLI application without X.